RamiAbudamous/EEC172_Final/README.md

-# EEC 172 Project Website Template Repo
+# EEC 172 Final Project Website

 > The contents of this example project website are being published with the
 > permission of its authors Kushagra Tiwari and Shengmin Liu.